adamsimonini/adamsimonini/README.md

     <li>Code for Canada Fellowship: worked in a cross-functional team in an angile manner to rapidly prototype a fullstack application for government </li>
 </ul> -->

-> **Senior Fullstack Developer**: led multiple teams within the Public Health Agency of Canada to build modern web applications for the health and safety of Canadians
+> **Fullstack Developer**: led multiple teams within the Public Health Agency of Canada to build modern web applications for the health and safety of Canadians

 > **Fullstack Coding Bootcamp Instructor**: led in-depth coding sessions on modern web development languages, data structures, and algorithms